NREL/OpenOA/paper/paper.md

 and to understand the sources of uncertainty therein.

-OpenOA was originally scoped to calculate the operational annual energy production (AEP) of case study wind power plants, providing a baseline to which bias in EYA can be measured.
+OpenOA was originally scoped to calculate the operational annual energy production (AEP) of case study wind power plants, providing a baseline to which EYA bias can be measured.
 OpenOA has since expand its scope to support additional types of analyses including turbine performance and reliability and to support data from wind plants outside the initial set of test projects.
 Released publicly in September 2018, the OpenOA repository contains numerous examples worked out in Jupyter notebooks, along with publicly available data which can be used to run the built in unit and integration tests.
+We hope OpenOA will foster collaboration and methods sharing in a wind industry that has historically been very protective of methods and data.
+OpenOA currently implements a long-term corrected AEP analysis, and provides low level functions which are helpful in this computation.
+Over time, we hope that OpenOA will become a reference implementation for OA methods.

 # Operational Analysis
 Operational analyses consume data from various sources, including from supervisory control and data acquisition (SCADA)